shaminchokshi/less-tokens/README.md

         acompress(p3, remove_stopwords=1),
     )

-    # Or reduce many uploaded files at once
+    # Or reduce a batch of uploaded files at once
     docs = await asyncio.gather(
         areduce_document("a.pdf"),
         areduce_document("b.docx"),